xiscoding/obsidianmd-musicHub/Albums/A Portrait of a Young Man (1971).md

-#junfukamachi #jazz #album
+#junfukamachi #jazz #album  #jazzfusion
 Jun Fukamachi - Portrait of a Young Man is the 1971 debut album by Japanese jazz pianist and composer Jun Fukamachi.
-The album showcases Fukamachi's piano playing and compositional skills, and is popular not only with jazz fans, but also with fans of rock and pop.
+The album showcases Fukamachi's piano playing and compositional skills, and is popular not only with [[jazz]] fans, but also with fans of [[rock]] and [[pop]].

 The album's distinguishing feature is Fukamachi's unique melodies and harmonies.
 Fukamachi's melodies are simple, beautiful, and yet somehow nostalgic and melancholic.
 Additionally, Fukamachi's harmonies have a complex and difficult impression, but they become naturally comfortable as you listen to them.